 During the fiscal year ended June 30, 2017, the Town provided an interest-free loan of \$200,000 to the New London Volunteer Fire Department to purchase new equipment in recognition of the fact that public safety is vital to the community.
-The Fire Department has been very diligent in making their payments on the four year loan.
+The Fire Department has been very diligent in making their payments on the four-year loan.
+At June 30, 2020, there is one remaining loan payment to be received.

 Town of New London was awarded a grant from the North Carolina Parks and Recreation Trust Fund in the amount of \$275,000 to develop a 22-acre tract of the Town's land into a park.
 In June, 2019 the Town council approved a match of this grant with \$500,000 to fund the park project for the benefit of the Town residents.
+During the fiscal year ended June 30, 2020, the Town council approved additional transfers from the General Fund to bring the total project authorization to \$1,350,492 at June 30, 2020.